Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 Student- USD 32

-Vehicle Entry include;
+Vehicle Entry includes;

 Up to 6 seats KES1,000